Coronavirus Travel Rights

 I do loads on AliExpress, mostly phone cases and jewellery, but I recently bought a pair of wireless headphones for £11.50.
 They arrived and were actually very, very good indeed.

 I recently got into cycling and ordered cycling tops and shorts from AliExpress, which came to £15.
-While they took three to four weeks to arrive, the quality was as good as a UK shop's, but at a fraction of the price.
+While they took 3-4 weeks to arrive, the quality was as good as that of a UK shop, but at a fraction of the price.

 I ordered two very cheap watches [from AliExpress] that looked great in the photos, but were like something out of a cracker with huge faces on them.
 The plastic front looked like it would break if it knocked against anything.

 For a true picture of the total cost, it's important to include the cost of postage to make sure you really are getting a bargain.

 Many items often have free – albeit slow – delivery.
 But always double-check postage charges before buying.

 For example, when we checked at random, we found £6 bikinis, £1 belts and £1 yoga mat bags with free postage to the UK.

 However, for bigger items postage can sometimes be pretty steep.
 We found a £32 suitcase with £18 delivery and a £54 giant inflatable flamingo where delivery cost a whopping £43.